inorganik/inorganik-next/posts/2026-07-22-legoified.md

 2. **Harley-Davidson** - I know I said I was ignoring evergreen categories like cars - but these are motorcycles ;).
 A staple of popular culture, even globally.
 3. **Kung Fu Panda** - Consisting of 4 films and with a dedicated zone in Motiongate Dubai.
 4. **Madagascar** - Another one of DreamWorks' big ones, also has a dedicated zone in Motiongate Dubai.
-5. **The Matrix** - A huge franchise popular with adults, with lots of cool vehicles that can be legoified.
+5. **The Matrix** - A huge franchise popular with adults who grew up with Lego, with lots of cool vehicles that can be legoified.

 ## More picks